CastielWong/Laboratory/DataEngineering/Kafka/README.md

 ### Docker

-To run Kafka via Docker, simply run `docker-compose -f zk-single-kafka-single.yml up` to start both Kafka and Zookeeper.
+To run Kafka via Docker, simply run `docker-compose -f zk-single-kafka-single.yml up` to start both Kafka and ZooKeeper.

 ### Native

-If it's to run Kafka locally, go to Kafka directory and config property in both Kafka and Zookeeper is recommended:
+If it's to run Kafka locally, go to Kafka directory and config property in both Kafka and ZooKeeper is recommended:
 - "config/zookeeper.properties": `dataDir=/{dir}`
 - "config/server.properties": `log.dirs=/{dir}`

 After configuration, run:
-- `zookeeper-server-start config/zookeeper.properties` to start up Zookeeper
+- `zookeeper-server-start config/zookeeper.properties` to start up ZooKeeper
 - `zookeeper-server-start config/server.properties` to start Kafka

 ## CLI

 ### Topic
+- Topic is a Logical Representation
+- Topics are stream of "related" Messages in Kafka
+- Topics categorizes Messages into Groups
+- Developers define Topics
+- Producer <-> Topic: N to N relation
+- Unlimited number of Topics
+- A topic can be considered as a durable, persistent log, formally speaking a partition is a log

 Since `kafka-topics --zookeeper 127.0.0.1:2181` is deprecated, it's suggested to use `kafka-topics --bootstrap-server 127.0.0.1:9092` instead.